 The sophisticated recuperation concept also contributes to the vehicle’s efficiency.
 Drivers can select between three recuperation levels, the highest of which allows them to experience ‚one-pedal driving‘.
 When braking, the electric motors alone decelerate up to 0.3 g of braking force, i.e. in most everyday situations.
 The hydraulic wheel brakes only come into play beyond that level.
 However, the electric motors remain active and can convert up to 270 kW of peak performance when braking from a speed of 62mph.

 Five centimetres more width: the exterior design

-The significance of the time-honoured 'S' badge is conveyed visually on these models by front and rear bumpers with pronounced contours and prominent inlets, by a rear diffuser insert spanning virtually the entire width of each body and by wheel arches that are each 23 millimetres wider.
-Front and rear detailing in silver and trademark aluminium exterior mirror housings also confirm beyond doubt that these SUVs are members of the exclusive Audi S quattro family.
+The significance of the time-honored 'S' badge is conveyed visually on these models by front and rear bumpers with pronounced contours and prominent inlets, by a rear diffuser insert spanning virtually the entire width of each body, and by wheel arches that are each 23 millimetres wider.
+Front and rear detailing in silver and trademark aluminium exterior mirror housings also confirm beyond doubt that these SUVs are members of the exclusive Audi S Quattro family.

 Progressive: interior and equipment

 Quiet confidence is exuded by the interior, which is finished in dark colours.
 Electrically adjustable sport seats finished in Fine Nappa leather and embossed with the 'S' logo are standard in UK versions, and are combined with decorative inserts in either brushed aluminium or, on request, carbon.
 In the darkness, the atmosphere is enhanced by the contour/ambient lighting package.